-The Board of Directors (BOD) is responsible for establishing and maintaining a sound risk management framework.
+The BOD is responsible for establishing and maintaining a sound risk management framework.
 This includes understanding the nature and level of risks assumed by the bank.
 The overall management of risks lies on the business strategy as directed by the BOD through approved policies in risk management.